 Azerbaijan's Central Bank holds foreign exchange auction

-The Central Bank of Azerbaijan (CBA) held a foreign exchange auction with the participation of the State Oil Fund of Azerbaijan (SOFAZ), during which Azerbaijani banks acquired $69.2 million, Trend reports citing CBA.
+The Central Bank of Azerbaijan (CBA) held a foreign exchange auction with the participation of the State Oil Fund of Azerbaijan (SOFAZ), during which Azerbaijani banks acquired $62.9 million, Trend reports citing the CBA.

-According to CBA, demand from the banks at the auction decreased by 78.35 percent or by $30.4 million compared to the previous auction, reaching $69.2 million.
+According to CBA, demand from the banks at the auction decreased by 9.1 percent or by $6.3 million compared to the previous auction, amounting to $62.9 million.

 Considering the number of days remaining before the next scheduled auction, as well as with the aim of ensuring uninterrupted currency trading by the banks on weekends, the demand of banks at the auction will be fully provided.